particle-iot/docs/src/content/connect.md

 <iframe class="vine-embed" src="https://vine.co/v/hFdxB9lHOmv/embed/simple" width="320" height="320" frameborder="0"></iframe>

 Once you've finished naming your Cores, you can control them with Tinker!
 Try *digitalWrite* on D7 to turn on the user LED.

+For more information on how the *seemingly magical* Smart Config mode works, check out [this community thread by GHawkins](https://community.spark.io/t/smart-config-the-missing-manual-now-available/442)

 ## Smart Config with the TI app